filNaj/tree-setter/CONTRIBUTING.md

 ## General
 Thank you for wanting to write some queries in order to fill up more cases where a semicolon/comma/double point has to be set! :)
-This should be a little guide how to write them, which should help you to improve tree-setter!
+This should be a little guide on how to write them, which should help you to improve `tree-setter`!

 ### Filestructure
 Let's start with the file structure first, so you know where to write the